onflow/fcl-js/packages/fcl/README.md

 ## Typescript Support

-FCL JS supports TypeScript.
-If you need to import specific types, you can do so by importing them from this package.
+FCL JS comes with TypeScript support.
+If you need to use specific types, you can import them directly from the @onflow/fcl package.

 ```typescript
 import {CurrentUser} from "@onflow/fcl"